elasticio/example-component/README.md

 #### Output Metadata

-`result` object with result of lookup as value.
+Object with result of lookup as value.

 ### Lookup Object By ID